Mandy Len Catron used science to fall in love — then wrote a book about it

 Another kind of love story

-"I really credit this experience with giving me a sense that I could trust this person.
+"I credit this experience with giving me a sense that I could trust this person.
 Whatever the nature of our relationship, I was just happy to know him.
-This is one of the things I really struggled with when writing How to Fall in Love with Anyone.
-In the book I am critiquing love stories and their role in our culture and I didn't want to reinforce these narratives with my own relationship.
+This is one of the things I struggled with when writing How to Fall in Love with Anyone.
+In the book, I am critiquing love stories and their role in our culture and I didn't want to reinforce these narratives with my own relationship.
 But the reality is that we are happy.
-And it's a great relationship, but I don't think of it as something fixed or permanent.
+It's a great relationship, but I don't think of it as something fixed or permanent.
 I try to think about it as something we are working on together."

 Mandy Len Catron's comments have been edited and condensed.